 6. Don't Think You Are the Exception.

-Now there are things that can happen which will change a guy at his very core, things so dramatic that his bent to cheating and the weakness for temptation are turned into rock solid faithfulness.
+Now there are things that can happen which will change a guy at his very core, things so dramatic that his bent to cheating and his weakness for temptation are turned into rock-solid faithfulness.
 But rarely will that kind of change come simply from a relationship with the next girl, not even you.
-Girls compete for guys, but who they are competing with are other girls.
-Taming that cheater makes a girl feel better than the girl or girls who couldn't.
+Taming the cheater makes a girl feel like she is better than the girl or girls who couldn't.
 The most common reason that girls get involved with known cheaters is that they think that they will be the exception.
-Don't get too carried away with flattering words about how much better you are that his last girlfriend or all the terrible things she did that made him cheat.
+Don't get too carried away with flattering words about how much better you are than his last girlfriend that he cheated on.

 Do Cheaters Feel Guilty?

 That’s a tough question.
 The short answer is: it depends on the cheater.